 Total disabilities also typically entitle the worker to a higher compensation amount than partial disabilities.

 As mentioned, most states don’t put a cap on how much medical benefits you’re entitled to.
+You can claim reimbursement for emergency treatments, medical supplies, rehabilitative treatments, and the like.
 So the amount of medical benefits you can receive depends on the nature and extent of your disability.
 Injured workers who need complicated surgeries obviously get higher medical benefits than those who only require a few stitches.

 About The Author